Skip to main content

 The following items are required to be purchased prior to the start of your program:

-• minimum of two sets of scrubs (can be any color or pattern)
+• Minimum of two sets of scrubs (can be any colour or pattern)

 Other Important Information

-This program does not qualify students to become a Registered Veterinary Technician, please refer to the Animal Health Technology Diploma program.
+This program does not qualify students to become a Registered Veterinary Technician, please refer to the Veterinary Technology Diploma program

 • Time Requirements: Students can expect to be in classroom or lab activities 25 hours per week and should plan to spend an additional 15-20 hours per week on studying, assignments, projects etc. The program may include field trips throughout the four month program.
 As this programs involves learning with animals, you will be actively involved in the animal care throughout the program.
 This includes one 9 day rotations in teams (including weekends) caring for our cats and dogs.